datalad-handbook/book/docs/contributing.rst

 .. figure:: img/contrib.png
    :figwidth: 100%
-   :alt: Access the Github interface to submit a pull request right from within
+   :alt: Access the GitHub interface to submit a pull request right from within
          Readthedocs.

    You can find an easy way to submit a pull request right from within the handbook.